 Silvanet Wildfire Sensor

-The Silvanet Wildfire Sensor is designed to detect forest fires during the early stages (even during the smoldering phase, within the first 60 minutes) and to monitor the microclimate, measuring temperature, humidity and air pressure.
+The Silvanet sensor detects within minutes forest fires during the early stages and monitors temperature, humidity and air pressure.

-It combines ultra-low-power Air Quality sensing with a precise gas sensing mode.
-Hydrogen, carbon monoxide and carbon dioxide and other gasses are detected at the ppm level with built-in artificial intelligence to reliably detect a fire and avoid false positives.
+The sensor includes a gas sensor that combines ultra-low-power Air Quality sensing with a precise gas sensing mode.
+Carbon monoxide, hydrogen and VOCs (Volatile Organic Compounds) are detected at the ppm level with built-in artificial intelligence to reliably detect a fire and avoid false positives.

-To connect with the Silvanet Network, the sensor uses a LoRA-integrated radio to connect to a LoRaWAN mesh network that is robust within a large forest environment.
+Connectivity to the Silvanet Network is provided by a LoRA-integrated radio to send and receive messages via a robust LoRaWAN mesh network within a large forest environment.
 This allows the sensors to connect to distributed LoRaWAN-enabled Silvanet Mesh Gateways and Border Gateways.

-It can run maintenance-free for 10 to 15 years without the need of batteries, avoiding the use of lithium and other toxic materials.
-It obtains its energy source from a built-in solar-panel.
+Power is supplied by a built-in solar panel to allow the sensor to run maintenance-free for 10 to 15 years without the need of batteries.
 As a precaution against the device itself starting a fire, it stores its energy in supercapacitors rather than batteries.
+This avoids the use of lithium and other toxic materials.
 A loop allows it to be attached directly to trees using tree nails or crop wire (temporary use only).

 Dimensions and weight